What is Game Testing?

 All game testing follows a basic structure irrespective of the size of the game & time required for producing the game.

-The QA needs to study game rules & requirements.
+The Quality assurance professional needs to study game rules & requirements.
 Understand the overall game component architecture and file architecture, the flow, and the file structures and the dependencies associated with the game.
-With every new prototype of the game, the tests documents need to be frequently revisited to update any change in the specifications, new test cases & new configuration support.
-The tester should ensure that no new issues were introduced.
+With every new prototype of the game, the tests documents need to be frequently revisited to update any change in the specifications, new game testing test cases & new configuration support.
+A video game tester should ensure that no new issues were introduced.

 - Classify the requirements based on the intended purpose and target audience.